davekinkead/the-boundary-problem/lit review.md

 "it turns out that the leading solutions to the boundary problem are incomplete and fall into paradox." p467

-Her second argument is that "democratic theory should explicitly ana- lyze territory when dealing with the boundaries of the democratic people" p467
+Her second argument is that "democratic theory should explicitly analyze territory when dealing with the boundaries of the democratic people" p467

 The best approach to solving the BP is to dissolving the circularity of it. p467

 Her explaination: ^1 p467

 >  Equality requires that all those individuals ruled democratically have a right to participate in creating and transforming the basic institutions that rule them, because otherwise they would not be treated equally.
-Yet, this commitment is incompatible with a second demo- cratic commitment: popular rule.
+Yet, this commitment is incompatible with a second democratic commitment: popular rule.
 According to the first commitment, all individuals should be allowed to participate in creating institutions of rule.
 According to the second, the people is a basic institution of rule.
 The commitments are incompatible because a democratic decision to create the people generates an infinite regress.
 Hence, democracy is incoherent.
 This is the problem of popular indeterminacy.

 Most democratic theorists don't view the BP as a problem because they see inclusion derived from non-democratic principle ie equality or liberty.